How to Develop Empathy and Practice it in Relationships

 Empathy is a pre-problem solving skill.
 When logic, explanation, and what you think arrive before emotional attunement, the emotional experience gets dismissed and a partner may feel distant from you.

-First, think about empathy as presence, for understanding.
+First, think about empathy as presence.
 If your partner states “I feel hurt,” empathy isn’t “why would you feel that” or “what can I do.”
 Empathy sounds more like “I hear you’re hurt.
 Something about this was painful for you.
-I don’t full understand yet.
 Can you tell me more?”
 When you’re touching and staying present with the emotions your partner feels or has expressed, you’re giving them a non-verbal hug and staying still vs. gently shoving them out the door.

 Secondly, separate facts from feelings.
 Go straight to acknowledging the feeling, even as you do not understand it yet by stating “I hear you saying you feel hurt, sad, and angry about what happened.”
 Identify other emotions that are visible or ask “what else are you feeling.”
 Work backwards.
 Try to imagine the events, internal or external, that led to that specific feeling.

 Third, recognize empathizing through perspective taking is not agreement.
 For example, let’s say you are a medical doctor and get home from a grueling 12 hour shift and when checking in with partner, he states “I’m exhausted too...I had a long day.”
 You might be inclined to argue with him about how he doesn’t have a right to feel this way given you know he had several hours to rest that day and because you feel it’s unfair he even gets to make such a claim given the day you had.
 Note: you may disagree with who had an objectively harder day, but you can’t disagree with his feeling.
-As hard as it may be, you can state “I’m too tired to make space to hear more right now, but I hear you saying you’re depleted too, I’d love to get to bed early, would you be able to stay up with the kids?”
+As hard as it may be, you can state “I’m too tired to make space to hear more right now, but I hear you saying you’re depleted too.
+Even though you’re also tired, would you be able to stay up with the kids?
+I desperately need sleep.”
+Instead of arguing with the feeling, recognize it and then ask for what you need.

 Fourth, check your gut reaction to get rid of the feeling or dismiss it.
 Avoid stating “you’re overreacting,” “it’s your fault you feel that way,” or “let me cheer you up” or “you can choose to interpret this differently.”
-Though this last one is valid later on, first make perspective taking statements to validate the feeling.
-You ask also ask “do you want me to just empathize or do you want solutions or my thoughts?”
+Though this last one is valid later on, first make perspective-taking statements to validate the feeling.
+You can also ask “do you want me to just empathize or do you want solutions or my thoughts?”